olivia-johnson/FluctuatingSelectionNe/README.md

 ```ruby
 python chp4_allele.py ${group_x} ${rep} ${results_dir}
 ```
-Where group_x is the parameter set label, rep is the replicate number andresults_dir is the path where you want output to be written to.
+group_x is the parameter set label, rep is the replicate number and results_dir is the path where you want output to be written to.

 This will run [chp4_allele.py](chp4_allele.py), which will read in and parse parameters to the [SLiM simulation](witt_complex_allele.slim).